squeak-games/wyldore-stillgrove/README.md

 Zero backend server infrastructure.
 No mandatory accounts.
 No analytics telemetry.
 The biome is entirely local to the device.

-See `docs/PRIVACY.md` for the full model.
+See `docs/PRIVACY.md` (local reference) for the full model.

-## Documentation
+## Documentation (local reference)

-- [`docs/PRD.md`](docs/PRD.md) — Full Product Requirements Document
+- `docs/PRD.md` — Full Product Requirements Document
-- [`docs/CATALYST.md`](docs/CATALYST.md) — Catalyst submission traceability (pitch claim to file mapping)
+- `docs/CATALYST.md` — Catalyst submission traceability (pitch claim to file mapping)
-- [`docs/PRIVACY.md`](docs/PRIVACY.md) — Privacy architecture for Stillgrove
+- `docs/PRIVACY.md` — Privacy architecture for Stillgrove

+These documents live in `docs/` and are not version‑controlled per repo policy.

 ## Catalyst Submission

 This repo is open-sourced in support of the Android XR Developer Catalyst Program submission.
-The README and code intentionally reflect the current development stage (stage 3 of 10).
-It is not yet the shipping creature experience, it is the evidence that we already know how to build that experience.
+The README and code intentionally reflect the current development stage.
+It is not yet the shipping creature experience; it is the evidence that we already know how to build that experience.

-See `docs/CATALYST.md` for the mapping from each pitch deck claim to the file in this repo that substantiates it.
+The catalyst claim mapping and milestone plan are tracked in `docs/CATALYST.md` and `docs/TIMELINE.md` (local reference — not version‑controlled).

 ## Sister Products

 Stillgrove is one of two Android XR products Squeak Games is developing:

 - **Wyldore: Hushwild** — an ambient, audio-first wellness companion for Android XR audio and display glasses.
-On-the-go, passive, always-on.
-See [wyldore-hushwild](https://github.com/squeak-games/wyldore-hushwild).
+See [`wyldore-spatial-engine`](https://github.com/squeak-games/wyldore-spatial-engine).
 - **Wyldore: Stillgrove** (this repo) — a spatial creature-tending experience for XREAL Project Aura.
-At-home, active, hand-tracked.

 Both products share the [Aether](https://github.com/squeak-games/aether) platform.
-Together they create a continuous cycle of care: the creature that walks with you through morning traffic (Hushwild) inhabits the same mythic ecosystem you tend with your hands at home (Stillgrove).

 ## License